me-esmaeili/DQL-EVBLB/README.md

 This software is available under a license that allows for free use, distribution, and modification, with attribution to the original articles as follows:

-•  "Optimized EVBLB Algorithm Based on Voronoi Diagram for Load Balancing", available at IEEE Xplore.
+•  "EVBLB: Efficient Voronoi Tessellation-Based Load Balancing in Edge Computing Networks", available at IEEE Xplore.

-•  "Enhancing EVBLB with Reinforcement Learning: Q-Learning, Multi-Arm Bandit, and Gradient Bandit Algorithms", available at ScienceDirect.
+•  "Reinforcement learning-based dynamic load balancing in edge computing networks", available at ScienceDirect.

 For more details, please refer to the license file in the repository.